NotNite/webfishing-mods/README.md

 ## Contributing

-Create a Markdown file in `src/content/mods` and create a pull request.
-It should have the following structure:
+[Fork this repository](https://github.com/NotNite/webfishing-mods/fork), create a Markdown file in `src/content/mods`,  and [create a pull request](https://github.com/NotNite/webfishing-mods/compare).
+The Markdown file should have the following structure:

 ```yaml
 ---